Ranger-4297/YAGPDB-ccs/Moderation/Readme.md

 These commands **are** standalone.
 You are able to use them without each other, it is not required that they are used together.
 However it will look more organized.

 Also, please note that; You will have to stop the default logs from being sent.
 Or you will have 2 logs being sent in your modlogs.
+On my server, which can be found [here](https://discord.gg/ekMQH384KC) I do use an edited version of these commands.
+Since I've replicated some private features, that I won't be sharing.
+Sorry!

 > *If you find any bugs or issues, feel free to PR an issue or fix, or contact me through the YAGPDB Support Server*